Anatomy

 return createPortal(children, document.body);

 return createPortal(children, document.body);Without it, the dialog inherits the layout problems of its parent.
-With it, the modal gets a clean root at the page level.
+With it, the modal gets a clean root at the page level, which makes the rest of the component easier to reason about.

 useEffect(() => {